ITV/scala-pact/scalapact-docs/src/main/paradox/index.md

 1. [Pact Foundation](https://github.com/pact-foundation)
 1. [Thoughtworks / Ian Robinson / Martin Fowler](http://martinfowler.com/articles/consumerDrivenContracts.html)

 It would also not have been possible to get the project to it's current state without the efforts of the people who have contributed to it.
-Either as code contributors (see the @ref:[change log](change-log.md) for details), idea generators / critics, and fearless testers using it on production systems even though they should know better.
+Either as code contributors (see the @ref:[change log](change-log.md) for details), idea generators / critics, or as fearless testers using it on production systems even though they should know better.

 ## Change Log
 Updates and information about changes made between releases can be found in the @ref:[change log](change-log.md).